itemis/itemis-blog/CheBlog.md

 }
 ```

-And we need to register the laucher class to Che via a new `DynaModule`.
+And we need to register the launcher class to Che via a new `DynaModule`.

 ```
 package org.eclipse.che.plugin.mydsl.inject;